 This is why you’ve developed your buyer personas.
 A value proposition statement should articulate the benefits that your customers will receive.
 Because different customers will need and experience different benefits, you need to develop a value proposition statement for each persona.
 The more specific you can be about the benefits you offer in your campaign messaging, the more successful your campaigns will be.

-Here are a few value proposition examples targeting different personas of an Emotional Intelligence business for guidance.
+Here are a few examples of Value Propositions for different personas of an Emotional Intelligence business for guidance.

 Step 4: Make Sure Marketing and Sales Are Aligned